 Diels-Alder cycloaddition of 5-substituted cyclopentadienes with acrylonitrile can lead to four stereoproducts, in which the substituent, X, at the 5 position is syn or anti to the dienophile, and the nitrile is endo or exo.
-Anti products are preferred when X is alkyl (consistent with sterics), while syn products are favored when X is halogen or alkoxy.
+Anti products are preferred when X is alkyl while syn products are favored when X is halogen or alkoxy.
 In general, endo adducts are kinetically favored over exo adducts (see following tutorial).

-In this tutorial, you will use AM1 calculations to obtain both syn and anti transition states for endo addition of both 5-methylcyclopentadiene and 5-fluorocyclopentadiene and acrylonitrile, and then use Hartree-Fock 3-21G calculations to estimate relative activation energies.
-All four transition states are likely to be very similar to the transition state for the parent cycloaddition (cyclopentadiene and acrylonitrile).
-You will take advantage of this, and obtain a transition state for the parent reaction, and then to use it as a starting point for locating transition states for the substituted systems.
+In this tutorial, you will use AM1 semi-empirical molecular orbital calculations to obtain both syn and anti transition states for endo addition of both 5-methylcyclopentadiene and 5-fluorocyclopentadiene and acrylonitrile, and then use $\omega B97X$ -D/6-31G calculations to estimate relative activation energies.
+Take advantage of the fact that all four transition states are likely to be very similar by first obtaining the transition state for the parent reaction (cyclopentadiene and acrylonitrile), and then using it as a starting point for locating transition states for the substituted systems.

-1. Build or sketch the following substituted norbornene (the product of endo addition of cyclopentadiene and acrylonitrile).
+1. Build or sketch the substituted norbornene shown below (the product of endo addition of cyclopentadiene and acrylonitrile).
 Click on bo.

-on bond d; a second curved arrow from c to d be drawn.
+2. Select Transition State from the Search menu ().
+Click on bond a (see figure above) and then on bond b.
+A curved arrow will be drawn from a to b.
+Next, click on bond c and then on bond d; a second curved arrow from c to d be drawn.
 Finally, click on bond e and then on bond f, leading to a third curved arrow.
 The model on screen should now appear as follows.

-Click on at the bottom right to produce a guess at the transition state.
+Click on 3 at the bottom right to produce a guess at the transition state.

 - 3. Select Calculations... from the Setup menu () and specify calculation of Transition State Geometry using the Semi-Empirical AM1 model.
 Check IR under Compute to specify calculation of vibrational frequencies.
 This will allow you to verify that you have indeed located a transition state that is consistent with a Diels-Alder reaction.
 Click on Submit and name it cyclopentadiene+acrylonitrile. - 4.
 When the calculation completes, examine the resulting structure and calculated frequencies.
-Select Spectra from the Display menu ().
-Click on the in the bar at the top of the spectra pane and select representation.
-The "infrared spectrum" calculated for the transition state appears.
-Click on at the far left of the spectra pane.
-This brings up a list of calculated frequencies and infrared intensities.
-Verify that the frequency value at the top of the list is preceded by an "i".
-This designates it as imaginary.
-Click on this frequency.
-Does it correspond to the expected motion along the reaction coordinate?
-Make certain that there are no other imaginary frequencies. - 5.
+Select Spectra from the Display menu (\(\gamma\)).
+Click on the \(\frac{1}{2}\) in the bar at the top of the spectra pane and select \(\frac{1}{2}\) The "infrared spectrum" calculated for the transition state appears.
+Click on \(\frac{1}{2}\) at the far left of the spectra pane.
+This brings up a table of calculated frequencies and infrared intensities.
+Click on the frequency value at the top of the list (preceded by an "i", designating it as imaginary) to verify that it corresponds to the expected motion along the reaction coordinate.
+Make certain that there are no other imaginary frequencies.
+Click again on the imaginary frequency to stop the animation.
+Close the Spectra pane. - 5.
 Place the transition-state structure onto the clipboard.
 Right click on the background and select Copy from the resulting contextual menu.
 Alternatively, select Copy from the Edit menu ().
 Close cyclopentadiene+ acrylonitrile. - 6.
 Select New Build from the Build menu () to bring up the organic model kit.
 Click on Clipboard (at the bottom of the model kit) and then click anywhere on screen.
 The transition-state structure will appear.
 Add a fluorine to the methylene group on the cyclopentadiene fragment of the transition state either syn or anti.
 Do not minimize.
 Your starting structure should provide an excellent guess at the transition state for the substituted system.